Frontline Thanet Did You Know?

 • The message that the war was to cease at 11am on 11 November 1918 was sent from Dover to the naval base at Ramsgate Harbour at 9.45am that morning.
 The townspeople were informed by ships’ sirens, fog horns and whistles

 • Yarrow Home was used as a military hospital in WWI.
-The building is now part of East Kent College in Broadstairs
+The building is now part of the Yarrow Hotel at East Kent College in Broadstairs

 • Granville Hotel, Ramsgate was a Canadian Special Hospital

-• Fairfield House, Broadstairs now a nursing was used as a hospital
+• Fairfield House, Broadstairs now a nursing home was used as a hospital

 • The WWI seaplane lookout can still be seen at St Mildred's Bay, Westgate.
 When it became too dangerous in 1916 to land here, Manston was developed as a Royal Naval Station.

-• Royal Seabathing Hospital, was used to treat the wounded from the French and Belgium Battlefields
+• The Royal Seabathing Hospital, was used to treat the wounded from the French and Belgium Battlefields

 • During May and June 1940 Operation Dynamo was launched and an assortment of yachts, motor cruises, fishing boats and other small craft assembled in Ramsgate, before crossing to Dunkirk to ferry men from the beaches to waiting ships.
 These ‘Little Ships’ were under constant attack from German aircraft and guns, and of 765 vessels involved in the operation, almost a third were lost.
 Despite heavy losses the valiant ‘Little Ships’ assisted in the rescue of 309,739 troops around 40,000 of whom were landed at Ramsgate.
 Today one of the boats used ‘Sundowner’ is kept in Ramsgate harbour.